MichaelDrogalis/zombie/README.md

 # zombie

-A Clojure library designed to facilitate quick generation of test case data.
-Sometimes test cases can be simplified by amplifying the differences between data, while at the same time ignoring any similiarities.
+A Clojure library to facilitate abstract creation of test data.
+Sometimes you don't care about the concrete differences between data.
+Test cases can be simplified by amplifying the differences between data, while at the same time ignoring any similiarities.
 It's sort of like [QuickCheck](http://www.haskell.org/haskellwiki/Introduction_to_QuickCheck).
 This is best shown by the examples below.

 ## Installation